 - 1. The work to be done, and the time specified therefore, by the subdivider. - 2.
 The variances, if any, approved by the Board of County Commissioners to standard requirements (see Article 12 of these land development regulations). - 3.
-The conveyance by the subdivider to the County of all required water, sanitary sewer, and storm sewer lines installed within dedicated public right-of-way. - 4.
-The agreement of the subdivider to maintain and repair all improvements which these land development regulations require the subdivider to install in the subdivision for a period of one (1) year after completion of the same
+The participation in the development, if any, by the Board of County Commissioners and the time for completion of such work. - 4.
+The lien, if any, imposed upon the land of the subdivider for any work performed by the Board of County Commissioners. - 5.
+The agreement of the subdivider to maintain and repair all improvements which these land development regulations require the subdivider to install in the subdivision for a period of one (1) year after completion of the same.